BioDepot/BioDepot-workflow-builder/README.md

 ![](./docs/images/image16.png)

-3\.
-By default, Docker for Windows limit the memory usage to 2 GB.
+4\.
+By default, Docker will limit the memory usage to 2 GB.
 Given that most Bioinformatics workflows are computationally intensive, some of the tasks may require a higher memory usage.
 To change the memory allocation, go to `Docker Preferences (Right Click on the docker Icon) -> Preferences -> Advanced`, and adjust the memory allocation as needed.
 We recommend allowing Docker engine to use at least 10 Gb of memory or more.

 ![](./docs/images/image25.png)